vaquero-io/vaquero-plugin-test/README.md

 putenv-plugin-test
 ==================

-Example putenv provider plugin used for unit testing
+Mock putenv provider plugin used for unit testing